Code-Institute-Submissions/MS2-Nollaig/README.md

 - [Font Awesome](https://fontawesome.com/)
   - The project uses Font Awesome to add to my navigation buttons.
 - [Pexels](https://www.pexels.com/)
-  - Many of the photos used in this project came from this website.
+  - All of the photos used in this project came from this website.
 - [Canva](https://www.canva.com/en_gb/)
   - I used Canva to design the logo for this website.
 - [CompressJPEG](https://compressjpeg.com/)